yphillip/goodbudget_cli/README.md

             Date: 01/28/2023
             Payee: QFC
             Amount: $40
-            Envelope: Groceries (based on your alias of 'Groceries')
+            Envelope: Groceries (based on your alias of 'groceries')
             Notes: <none>

 Is everything correct?
 (Y/n) Y